 Cornell University Library (CUL), an innovative top 10 research library, advances the university's mission of teaching, learning, research, and outreach.
 The primary audiences are Cornell students, faculty, administrators, and broad external audiences with a special emphasis on Cornell alumni.
 Expanding their understanding of the fast-changing and multi-faceted 21st-century research library is a major part of the mission.

-Cornell University Library Information Technologies (CUL-IT) seeks an enthusiastic Ruby developer to design and implement tools and services for next-generation library catalog systems.
-These systems will provide empowering interfaces to end-users and to library staff, and be built using linked open data and web standards as part of the distributed web.
-The successful candidate will work in a small local team that is part of the Linked Data for Production (LD4P2) collaboration with Stanford, Harvard, Iowa and the Library of Congress.
+Cornell University Library Information Technologies (CUL-IT) seeks a creative Ruby developer to explore, design, and implement tools and services for next-generation library discovery systems.
+These systems will provide empowering interfaces to end-users and to library staff, and be built using linked open data and web standards.
+The successful candidate will work in a small Cornell team that is part of the Linked Data for Production (LD4P2) collaboration with Stanford, Harvard, Iowa and the Library of Congress.
 They will regularly interact with project partners at other institutions, and with the Wikidata community.
-They will develop tools for the reconciliation of library data across libraries and with other sources such as Wikidata, and improve discovery for library users by enhancing the open-source Blacklight discovery platform.
+They will develop tools for the reconciliation of data across libraries and with other sources such as Wikidata, and improve discovery for library users by enhancing the open-source Blacklight discovery platform.

-This is a two-year appointment with possible extension dependent upon funding.
+This is a limited term appointment ending June 30, 2020, with possible extension dependent upon funding.

 Bachelor's degree in Computer Science or related discipline

 Experience developing substantial applications in Ruby or Ruby on Rails in a Linux/Unix environment